Triad Academy at Summit School Scholarships and Endowment

 Triad Academy Endowment

-As one of only two schools in North Carolina, and one of only 13 in the U.S. accredited by the Academy of Orton-Gillingham Practitioners and Educators, Triad Academy at Summit School is a unique and unparalleled community asset.
+As one of only two schools in North Carolina, and one of fewer than 20 schools in the U.S accredited by the Academy of Orton-Gillingham Practitioners and Educators, Triad Academy at Summit School is a unique and unparalleled community asset.

 Dyslexics are bright and very capable of learning.
 To be effective, their teachers must be trained in research-based methods proven effective in teaching students how to break down and then reassemble the parts of words in the English language.
 Intensive instruction, with the necessary low student-teacher ratios, is costly to provide.